-Screenshot to PDF using Python (example included)
+Screenshot to PDF using Python

 To accomplish this goal you’ll need to use the following packages:

-• pyautogui
+• PyAutoGUI

 Steps to take a screenshot and then convert it to PDF using Python